SpaceX CRS-21: Timeline

+Return

+Dragon undocked from the ISS on 12 January 2021 at 14:05 UTC.
+SpaceX recovery teams were on standby for the parachute-assisted splashdown on 14 January 2021 at 01:26 UTC in the Gulf of Mexico, west of Tampa, Florida.
+Dragon returned to Earth with 2002 kg of cargo, according to NASA.

 Payload

 NASA contracted for the CRS-21 mission from SpaceX and therefore determines the primary payload, date of launch, and orbital parameters for the Cargo Dragon.
 The CRS-21 mission carries 2972 kg of cargo to ISS.